Head of Training

 Simon Braithwaite has been a Flying Instructor for over 20 years, both in the Royal Air Force and in the PPL world.
 He has instructed on a wide variety of aircaft including the Tornado, Bulldog, Cirrus, as well as taildraggers and simple and complex single engine piston aircraft.

 Simon enjoys teaching not only the standard PPL syllabus, but also more advanced PPL skills including IMC ratings, formation, spinning and aerobatics.

-In his spare time Simon is a commercial pilot flying Boeing 747s.
+In his spare time Simon is a commercial pilot flying the Boeing 777.

 Paul learnt to fly on the Scottish Aviation Bulldog whilst on Manchester and Salford Universities Air Squadron back in the early 80's.
 This was followed by a further eleven years of service which involved three tours flying the Tornado F3.
 In 1995 Paul was selected to spend two seasons displaying the Spitfire and Hurricane with the Battle of Britain Memorial Flight.
 During this time Paul was privileged to fly the Hurricane over Buckingham Palace during the VE celebrations.
 Paul is currently a Captain on the 787 Dreamliner.

 Instructor for over 25 years

 Anna’s enthusiasm for flying started as a child, when her Father used to take her on adventures all over Europe.Initially exploring her love of the sky as a skydiver, she quickly discovered it was warmer inside the aeroplane than outside and so began her General Aviation Journey in 2009, getting her PPL in 2010 in both the UK and Australia.Since then, she has also flown seaplanes and developed a passion for aerobatics.